 - The surgeon makes a cut (incision) to remove the sac around the organs.

-- The intestines are examined closely for signs of damage or other birth defects.
+- The organs are examined closely for signs of damage or other birth defects.
 Unhealthy parts are removed.
 The healthy edges are stitched together.

 Why the Procedure is Performed